taubyte/tau/README.md

 A Cloud built with `tau` is very dynamic; at a low level, nodes communicate assets, routes, and services, and they also exchange information about other peers.
 Enriched by distributed services like `seer` and `gateway`, the cloud can load-balance incoming requests to ensure optimal performance and reliability.

 This behavior is built into cloud resources as well.
-For example, a protocol we call `hoarder` ensures object storages and databases are replicated; all you need to do is enable it on a few nodes.
+For example, a service we call `hoarder` ensures object storages and databases are replicated; all you need to do is enable it on a few nodes.

 ## Local Coding Equals Global Production